Truth About UFO Crash Found On Google Earth

 It has often been speculated that the South Atlantic is a secret alien base here on planet earth.
 So could this be newly found evidence to suggest these claims are true?

 However, Dr. Richard Waller, a professor of physical geography at Keele University, has dismissed claims that this is a UFO crash site.

 Alien UFO crash site

-However, there are those who are not convinced by his claims.
+However, there are those who do not believe his claims.
 Some state that it is clear evidence of a UFO crash in the South Pole, while others argue that conclusive decisions cannot be made primarily on images from Google Earth.

-Please feel free to leave your own thoughts and opinions in a comment below.
+So, please feel free to leave your own thoughts in a comment below.